On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: High-Rate Scaling Via Density Evolution

-DE analysis provides an explicit recursion which connects the distributions of messages passed from variable nodes to check nodes at two consecutive iterations of MP algorithms.
-In the case of BEC, this task has been accomplished in \cite{Luby-97} and \cite{Luby-it01}.
-It has been shown that the expected fraction of erasure messages which are passed in the $i$-th iteration, called $x_{i}$, evolves as $x_{i}=\delta\lambda(1-\rho(1-x_{i-1}))$ where $\delta$ is the erasure probability of the channel.
-For general channels, the recursion may be much more complicated because one has to track the general distributions which cannot be represented by a single parameter \cite{Richardson-it01}.
+DE analysis provides an explicit recursion, which connects the distributions of messages passed from variable nodes to check nodes at two consecutive iterations of MP algorithms.
+In the case of BEC, this DE analysis has been derived in \cite{Luby-97} and \cite{Luby-it01}.
+It has been shown that the expected fraction of erasure messages, which are passed in the $i$-th iteration, called $x_{i}$, evolves as $x_{i}=\delta\lambda(1-\rho(1-x_{i-1}))$ where $\delta$ is the erasure probability of the channel.
+For general channels, the recursion may be much more complicated because one has to track the general distributions, which cannot be represented by a single parameter \cite{Richardson-it01}.

 To illustrate the scaling law, we start by analyzing the BEC case using DE.
-Although this is not applicable to CS, it motivates the scaling law analysis for the $q$-SC which is related to CS.
+Although this is not applicable to CS, it motivates the scaling-law analysis for the $q$-SC, which is related to CS.